charlesnathansmith/crackmes/EsoLangVM/writeup.md

             add_break(args[1], args[2])
 ```

-We can pipe the output to a file (gdb.cmd)
+We can pipe the output to a file like (gdb.cmd)
 We start up keygenme.elf, then switch to another shell and attach gdb.

 If you're on Ubuntu, you're going to have to edit /proc/sys/kernel/yama/ptrace_scope to contain 0 in order for attachment to work,